10 billion for Intel: The state could also pay for that - Breaking Latest News

 Intel boss Pat Gelsinger explains in an exclusive interview which strategy the chip manufacturer is pursuing in Europe – and with which company bosses he is speaking

-The aim is to create a “biotope” for semiconductor production in Europe, says Economics Minister Robert Habeck.
-“Honestly, only Germany can do that because we still have the financial means.
+Economics Minister Robert Habeck names the goal of creating a “biotope” for semiconductor production in Europe and argues: “To be honest, only Germany can do that because we still have the financial means.
 And Germany should do the same.”

 Two comparisons make it clear how gigantic the project is: The electric car manufacturer Tesla is investing around six billion euros in Berlin with subsidies of one billion.
-And the federal government has to the entire economy according to its subsidy report Almost 21 billion euros in aid paid in 2022.
-Now, for a single company, another half is added.
+According to its subsidy report Almost 21 billion euros in aid paid in 2022.
+For Intel, that’s another half for just one company.

-The importance of Intel’s investment is not disputed, but the amount of aid is.
+The importance of Intel’s investment is not disputed, but the amount of the aid is.
 “We throw the money out the window,” says Reint Gropp, head of the Halle Institute for Economic Research.
-It would be better to use the money to support research and development in universities and companies.
-Or much more: In order to better classify the ten billion euros, we calculated what else the state could pay for with so much money.
+It would be better to use it to promote research and development in universities and companies.
+Here are a few more examples of what the state could also pay for with ten billion euros.

 “>